Rajdeep-Jadhav/T5Sum-PegasusDistill/README.md

 Additionally, researchers are focusing on energy storage solutions, like advanced lithium-ion and solid-state batteries, to address the intermittency of renewable power sources.
 While challenges remain in infrastructure and adoption, experts are optimistic that renewable energy could account for a majority of global energy consumption by 2050.]

-Summary: [Renewable energy could account for a majority of global energy consumption by 2050.
+Summary: [*Renewable energy could account for a majority of global energy consumption by 2050.
 The development of perovskite solar cells has seen a significant breakthrough.
-The renewable energy sector continues to expand rapidly]
+The renewable energy sector continues to expand rapidly*]

+## Achivement
+- Successfully trained a T5-Small model on the CNN/Daily Mail dataset using knowledge distillation from Pegasus-Large.
+- The model generates high-quality summaries, effectively captures key aspects and retain important information from the text.
+- All this while being resource-efficient and using a fraction of the resources compared to larger models.

 ---

 ## Installation